dimitreOliveira/dimitreOliveira/README.md

 ## Here is a brief introduction about myself.

-Currently working as a data scientist.
+Currently working as a machine learning engineer.

 Interests on AI, data science, machine learning and related fields.